mokshraj/litube/README.md

 litube
 ============

-* litube is a lightweight Android WebView wrapper for YouTube, offering many additional features such as ads blocking, background play, video download and playback progress memory.
+litube is a lightweight Android WebView wrapper for YouTube, offering many additional features such as ads blocking, background play, video download and playback progress memory.

-**Note: This app should not be regarded as an alternative to other YouTube clients.
-My primary motivation for developing this app is to enhance the experience of watching YouTube in a browser, especially when using extensions may not be convenient on mobile, and to serve as a download tool — which is why I compromised the lightweight feature that a WebView app should have to integrate `yt-dlp` and `ffmpeg`.
-Personally, I would rather watch YouTube using the official YouTube app or YouTube Vanced, which provide a much smoother experience.**

 ## Features